 A lot of people get put off when things are too big – steady now – and I can kind of see where they are coming from when it comes to bookmakers.
 Too much choice isn’t always a good thing, but I think bet365 have their site laid out so that it just works.

-They offer up a staggering number of sports and markets to bet on, covering just about anything and everything you can think of.
+They offer up a good number of sports and markets to bet on, covering just about anything and everything you can think of.
 Everything from futsal, volleyball, e-sports, UFC and everything in between.

-What’s important is that even though there is lots on offer, you don’t need to ever see markets or sports that you don’t want to bet on.
-As you well know, football is a big stable to my betting portfolio, so I love the fact that most games get over 200 markets to bet on now.
+What’s important is that even though there is lots on offer, I don’t need to ever see markets or sports that I don’t want to bet on.
+As you well know, football is a big stable to my betting portfolio, so I love the fact that they offer me a great range of games and markets to bet on.
 Granted, the majority I don’t use, but it’s always nice to have them on offer for the times you are looking to mix it up a little.

 The live streaming section from bet365 has arguably changed this section of the betting industry almost singlehandedly.
 I remember when they first brought it in and they covered some second tier football from the Far East and I thought there and then that this just wouldn’t catch on.